Reframe The Square

 Projection

 For way-finding within the square, we decided to make use of an innovative projection system.
-Projections would be an interactive solution that notifies the visitors of the square to all the exciting things that Market Square has to offer.
+Projections would be an interactive solution that notifies the visitors of the square to all the exciting events and offerings at the Market Square.
 This projection is a medium to help communicate events, local shops, and experiences to the visitors of the square in the physical realm.

 Merchandise

-For our merchandizing, we decided upon using unique door tags for the local businesses.
+For our merchandizing, we created customizable door tags for the local businesses at the square.
 These door tags are shaped to reflect the specific city block the business is located at.
 The door tags are color coded to reflect their hours of operation: daytime, nighttime, or all-day operation.

 Reflection

 In conclusion, with the help of an iterative design process, we created a design system that embraces the diverse narratives that are the Market Square.
-We hope that our deliverables help communicate this new inclusive identity for the space.
+We developed deliverables to help communicate a new inclusive identity for the space.
 Through this project we discovered and grew to appreciate the downtown Pittsburgh area.
 Reflecting on the past four weeks, this project brought our team closer together.

-Huge thanks for my teammates Jiwon and Sandra for all your creative synergy.
+I want to express gratitude for my teammates Jiwon and Sandra for all of their creative synergy and collaboration.